JSearUK/Playthroughs/README.md

 # Ren-Py-Playthroughs-Save-System

 ## [ INTRODUCTION ]
-- This package overrides the `save():` and `load():` screens, defining classes, functions, transitions and styling to support augmented functionality.
+- This package overrides the `save():` and `load():` screens, defining classes, functions, transitions, transforms and styling to support augmented functionality.
 - The primary purpose is to provide an alternative, playthrough-style save/load system, whilst retaining access to the original system and files.

 ---